JeanneBM/jb_myKubeApp/README.md

-The project is a single Kubernetes environment with one cluster containing CICD, Python App and Java App in separate namespaces.
+The project is a locally deployed Kubernetes environment with a single cluster, where CI/CD, a Python application, and a Java application are organized into separate namespaces for clear isolation and management.

 ```sudo docker build -t kube```